semaphoreci/docs/docs/ci-cd-environment/docker-layer-caching.md

 Docker image created by using `D1` as a cache.

 To ensure a better cache hit, you should choose The `SEMAPHORE_GIT_BRANCH` Semaphore 2.0 environment variable as a tag.
-This way, each GitHub branch will have its own cache and you will avoid cache collision.
+This way, each branch will have its own cache and you will avoid cache collision.

 ## See Also